paiva-it/nestjs-challenge/IMPLEMENTATION.md

-# General Notes

-- Suggest different folder structure (module-first, then type) — kept original for PR readability and easier diff comparison.

 # Future Improvements

-- Better API decorators with more specific responses (e.g., 404 on update when not found) for better swagger documentation.
+- Better API decorators in controllers with more specific responses (e.g., 404 on update when not found) for better swagger documentation.

 # AI Usage